longuyen10119/assignment1/README.md

   * post /api/channel - create a new channel
   * put /api/channel - update a channel
   * delete /api/channel - delete a channel
+* Upload - Routes for upload service
+  * get /api/upload/:id - get the profile picture file path for the user
+  * post /api/upload/ - upload a profile picture
 ## 4. ANGULAR ARCHITECTURE
 #### *Describe your Angular architecture in terms of components, services, and models.*
 * App Component